grantreighard/somos-books/README.md

 # Notes

 - No .env files are required.
 There are no external environment variables for either the front end or back end.
+- Favorites are currently saved to localStorage per user based on email provided at login.
+In a real production application, this list should be saved into a database on the user's account object.